Palisades Tahoe: Construction

-Cushing modeled the resort after European ski destinations by locating a swimming pool, ice rink, roller disco, and restaurants on the mountain instead of at the base.
-His designs also brought advanced lift technology to the U.S. for the first time.
-When Palisades Tahoe opened, its Squaw One lift was deemed the longest double chairlift in the world.

 1960 Winter Olympics

 Palisades Tahoe's success can be largely attributed to the visibility that came from hosting the 1960 Winter Olympics, a direct result of Cushing's effort and determination.
 During the planning stages of the 1960 Olympics, Innsbruck, Austria, was the leading choice for the Olympic site.
 In 1955, however, Cushing secured the bid after winning over the International Olympic Committee in Paris with a scale model of his planned Olympic site.
-The Winter Olympics in 1960 were the first to be televised live, making the games accessible to millions of viewers in real-time.
-The event signaled the rise of United States skiing to the level of world-famous European skiing, and Squaw Valley's preparedness for the games showed the international community that United States ski resorts offered world-class facilities.

 During the Olympics, Palisades Tahoe was designated as California Historical Landmark Number 724.
 A marker was placed identifying Palisades Tahoe as a Pioneer Ski Area of America.
 The marker's plaque commemorated 100 years of organized skiing in "mining towns in the Sierra Nevada, particularly Whiskey Diggs, Poker Flat, Port Wine, Onion Valley, La Porte, and Johnsville".